Reflections

 “We are God’s handiwork, created in Christ Jesus.” – Ephesians 2:10

-These are the truths to live by, identity anchors for when life feels overwhelming.
+These are the truths to live by—identity anchors for when life feels overwhelming.

 Healing the False Self

 Romans 12:2 calls us to “be transformed by the renewing of your mind.”
-This is the heart of Christian psychology: replacing distorted beliefs with God’s truth.

-• Cognitive Reframing:
+• Cognitive Reframing

 Challenging the core lie “I’m not enough” with “In Christ, I am fully accepted.”

-• Inner Child Work:
+• Inner Child Work

 Meeting parts of yourself shaped by fear or rejection with compassion and grace.

-• Grief and Forgiveness:
+• Grief and Forgiveness

 Letting go of shame, blame, or resentment to make space for God’s healing love.